 What are the best retinol products?

 The answer to this question may just change your skin for good.
-You see, retinol (and any other form of vitamin A, for that matter) is the only thing that can REALLY reduce wrinkles.
+I’m not kidding.
+Retinol (and any other form of vitamin A, for that matter) is the only thing that can REALLY reduce wrinkles.

 - It has antioxidant properties that destroy the free radicals that cause premature wrinkles and dark spots.